All Your Hair Questions, Answered

 “Excessively hot water is a big culprit [behind dry hair],” the pro stylist explains.
 “People are literally boiling the moisture out of their hair.
 When conditioning the hair, the hair should be warm and conditioner should be applied and rinsed with cooler water.
 This will close the cuticle down and trap conditioning agents and moisture with it.”

-Once you’re out of the shower, Morris says the hair dryer is another tool that can be to blame for your dry hair woes.
-Relying on hot temperatures every day and regularly forgetting a heat protectant can wreak havoc on your locks.
+Once you’re out of the shower, Morris says the hair dryer can be at fault for your dry hair woes.
+Relying on high temperatures every day and regularly forgetting a heat protectant can wreak havoc on your locks.

-If your dryness is a result of overstyling or heat, take a step back from the blow dryer.
-It’s crucial that every woman have a few air dried styles under her belt, for days when heat styling just won’t cut it.
+If your dryness is a result of over-styling or heat, take a step back from the blow dryer.
+It’s crucial that every woman have a few air-dried styles under her belt, for days when heat styling just won’t cut it.
 Don’t forget the heat protectant product on days you do bust out the curling iron, either.
-From the Kerastase portfolio of products, Aura Botanica Lait de Soie Blow-Dry Milk is a favorite of ours!
+Aura Botanica Lait de Soie Blow-Dry Milk is a favorite of ours!

 Having beautiful, healthy-looking hair is one thing, but you can also fake it with products that create shine and body.
 If you need to temporarily mask the look of dry hair, Morris stands by the brand’s Aura Botanica Eau de Vagues Wave Spray for a beachy, gorgeous mane.

 “I find most beach sprays leave the hair looking matte and teased.
 That doesn’t happen on any beach I’ve been too.
 Eau de Vagues is a welcome new way to get the waves without the lack of shine,” he explains.